dataluscorp/browser/docs/performance/memory/dominators_view.md

 allocated.

 ::: {.note}
-This option is called \"Allocation Stack\" in Firefox 46.
+This option is called \"Allocation Stack\" in Datalus 46.
 :::

 To enable this, you must check the box labeled \"Record call stacks\"